 What happens if I do not burp my baby?

-Your baby will most likely spit up more often, be fussy and start crying in discomfort.
+Your baby will most likely spit up more often, be fussy, can become a colicky baby and start crying in discomfort.

 Things to remember when it comes to burping your newborn:

-- If you are nursing, make sure to burp in between breast feeding.
+- If you are nursing, make sure to burp in between breastfeeding. or every 5 minutes.
 For example, nurse on one breast, burp baby and then continue nursing on the other breast.

-- If you are bottle feeding, then you can burp your newborn when formula is about half way through.
+- Bottle-fed babies with formula can be burped when formula is about half way through.

 - Babies tend to start burping on their own by 6 month of age.